Workgroup mapping to set up user roles

 - Site Manager

-Only Site Managers can assign existing roles.
-Only Site Administrators can create new roles or modify permission for existing roles.
+Only Site Managers can assign roles.
+There is not currently a way to create new roles or modify permission for existing roles.

 Learn more about managing user accounts